Posted ByTiffany Smith

 Once you check out the infographic below, scroll down to find more information about everything related to babysitter costs.
 This data will help you get a better idea of how much you should pay your sitter -- or how much you should charge for your next babysitting job.

 Care.com 2017 Babysitter Survey: Spending Data

 Here's a high-level overview of the current trends in how much money families are spending on babysitters.

-Find out the current going rate for babysitters in your neighborhood.
-Like all jobs, the numbers change over time.
-What you were paid to babysit is probably much different than what today's sitters are charging.
+You should find out what the current going rate is for babysitters in your neighborhood.
+Keep in mind, though, that like all jobs, the numbers change over time.
+What you paid a babysitter five years ago – or were paid to babysit 10 years ago -- is probably much different than what today's sitters are charging.

-Whatever you pay your sitter, make sure it's at least minimum wage.
-3 out of 4 Care.com parents think sitters should be paid above minimum wage.
+That being said, whatever you decide to pay your sitter, make sure it's at least minimum wage.

 Learn more about minimum wage and the current rates.

 If you live in a big city, expect to pay more for a babysitter than someone who lives in the suburbs or in a rural area.
 Remember: Higher cost of living = higher wages.
 Take a look at our data on annual babysitter rates for the top metro areas.

 For example, when we took a look at our data on babysitting jobs posted on Care.com in 2016, we found that babysitters in San Jose, CA, cost $16.68 per hour and are the most expensive sitters in the country.
 On the other hand, babysitters in Youngstown, OH, charge about $11.81 per hour -- making them the least expensive.

 What are the most expensive and least expensive big cities for hiring babysitters?